KenTran801/password-generator/README.md

 Password features:
 1. Password length is at least 8 characters and no more than 128 characters
-2. Password will contain one at least one of the criteria: lowercase, uppercase, numeric, and/or special characters
+2. Password will contain at least one of the criteria: lowercase, uppercase, numeric, and/or special characters
 3. Random password will be generated and displayed on the page

 ## Links